Keyboard shortcuts

 2. Go to the Modules tab

-4. Make sure a map is active (click one in the sidebar)
+4. Make sure a map is selected in the Map dropdown at the top left of the window

 Step 3: Open the Player Display